 The project empowers farmers to restore Miombo woodlots on their farmland.
-Farmers with a minimum of one lima (0.25 hectares) of woodlot are recruited and trained in assisted natural regeneration, which involves protecting and nurturing wild tree seedlings.
+Farmers with a minimum of one lima (0.25 hectares) of woodlot are recruited and trained in Assisted Natural Regeneration (ANR), which involves protecting and nurturing wild tree seedlings.
 This process is carried out all year round and serves to promote the natural succession of the forest.
 To monitor the progress of the restoration efforts and the project in general, the farmers details are stored in a database alongside GIS mapping.

 Fruit trees take a while before producing food or income, farmers need short term alternatives to replace the cash they used to get from charcoal for example.
 Beehives help a lot as they can double their annual income in some cases.
 Farmers are also taught to harvest biomass from their woodlots through coppicing, a technique that involves extracting wood from tree stems while leaving the total number of trees intact, making it a sustainable alternative to charcoal production.